pravin271/signalr_xamarin_preview_package_demo/README.md

 ###############################################################

-Checkout @anurse reply on following link, https://github.com/aspnet/SignalR/issues/1886
+The purpose of this repository is to give alternative solution since SignalR 1.0 release version was not supporting Xamarin.
+Please checkout @anurse reply on following link, https://github.com/aspnet/SignalR/issues/1886
 The issue is fixed in latest Visual Studio 15.8 Preview version.